David-Seis/SecureYourAzureData/SQLSecurity/00 - Pre-Requisites.md

 - Local Workstation - You can use a physical workstation for this course, assuming you can install software on that system and you have complete control of the administration account. **This needs to be a system you could format and start over multiple times, so do not use your work or production workstation for this course.** This system should have a minimum of 8GB of RAM and 150GB drive space free.
 - Local Virtual Machine - You can <a href="https://developer.microsoft.com/en-us/windows/downloads/virtual-machines" target="_blank">download a Windows 10 Workstation Image for VirtualBox, Hyper-V, VMWare, or Parallels for free here</a>, or you can use your own installation media.</a> This system should have a minimum of 8GB of RAM and 150GB drive space free.
 - <a href="https://docs.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-portal" target="_blank">Microsoft Azure Virtual Machine.</a> Select a system that has at least 2 processors, a minimum of 8GB of RAM and 150GB drive space free.
-Ensure you create all assets for this course in a single Resource Group, so that you can delete all these assets when you complete the workshop.
-NOTE: **Do not use your organization's production subscription for this workshop.**
+Ensure you create all assets for this course in a single Resource Group, so that you can delete all these assets when you complete the workshop. **Do not use your organization's production subscription for this workshop.**
 - Another Cloud Provider's Virtual Machine Environment.
 See the provider's documentation for this process.
-This system should have a minimum of 8GB of RAM and 150GB drive space free.
-NOTE: **Do not use your organization's production subscription for this workshop.**
+This system should have a minimum of 8GB of RAM and 150GB drive space free. **Do not use your organization's production subscription for this workshop.**

 > If you use a Microsoft Azure Virtual Machine,  **ensure that you "Stop" the VM in the Portal to ensure that you do no exceed the cost limits on this account.
 Simply shutting down the Virtual Machine will continue to cost you.** <a href="https://build5nines.com/properly-shutdown-azure-vm-to-save-money/" target="_blank">You can read more about properly stopping a Microsoft Azure Virtual Machine here.</a>